lmcq/firebase-firestorm/README.md

 > subcollection must extend from the `Entity` class provided.

 Now we want documents in the `posts` collection to have a subcollection of `comments`.
-First, we need to create as class for the comments.
+First, we need to create a class for the comments.
 Notice how we do not annotate the class with `@rootCollection`.

 ```typescript